Erik-Cupsa/On-Orbit-Collision-Predictor/README.md

    python manage.py migrate
    ```
    **Database Layout**:

+   **api_cdms**: This table holds the CDM data.
+If a conjuction is present, a entry will be created in the api_conjuction table corresponding to the CDM.

    **api_collision**: This table was created from the Collision model.
 It stores data for collisions related to conjunctions, including information like satellite_id, collision_date,    and risk_factor.